Archives: Blog

 Your Guide To Returning To Squatting After A Knee Injury

-Author: Dr. Colin Butler, DPT, ATC If you’re going to be pushing the envelope on strength training and challenging your limits to produce force or handle a substantial amount of exercise involving a high amount of force, you’re not always going to be feeling great physically.
-Exercise is a stress on the body.
-Stress […]
+Author: Dr. Colin Butler, DPT, ATC If you are pushing your limits in strength training and challenging your ability to produce or absorb high levels of force, you are not always going to feel great physically.
+Exercise is a form of stress on the body.
+That stress can be positive or negative depending on […]

 Read More